premgopalan/collabtm/README.md

     -fixeda                  fix the document length correction factor ('a') to 1

     -binary-data             treat observed ratings data as binary; if rating > 0 then rating is treated as 1

+    -doc-only                use document data only

+    -ratings-only            use ratings data only

 INPUT
 -----